Man who disarmed Waffle House shooter hailed by lawmakers - Philly

+Reinking has been charged with four counts of criminal homicide.
+And a tweet from the Metro Nashville Police Department said he also faces four counts of attempted murder and one count of unlawful possession in the commission of a violent felony.

-Davidson County Sheriff Daron Hall said Tuesday the 29-year-old suspect, Travis Reinking, has been "compliant" and "cooperative" since he was transferred to the jail late Monday after he was captured near the apartment where he lived.
+Davidson County Sheriff Daron Hall said Tuesday that Reinking has been "compliant" and "cooperative" since he was transferred to the jail late Monday after he was captured near the apartment where he lived.
 Reinking is wearing a vest known informally as a "suicide smock" and will remain under close observation at a maximum-security facility in Nashville.

-Also on Tuesday, a Nashville judge revoked the bond shooting suspect's bond.

-Court records show that a judge struck Reinking's $2 million bond until a hearing can be held in May.

 An attorney listed as Reinking's lawyer did not immediately respond to an email seeking comment.

-Reinking, 29, is charged with four counts of criminal homicide.
-Police say he opened fire outside the Waffle House with an AR-15 rifle and then stormed the restaurant, wearing only a green jacket.
-Four other people were wounded in the shooting.

-Reinking escaped on foot from the restaurant and shed his only item of clothing.
-By the time he was captured in the woods nearby, police had searched his apartment, and found the key fob to a stolen BMW they had recovered in the parking lot days earlier.
+After the shooting, authorities say Reinking escaped on foot from the restaurant and shed his only item of clothing.
+By the time he was captured in the woods nearby, police had searched his apartment and found the key fob to a stolen BMW they had recovered in the parking lot days earlier.
 The BMW theft had not initially been tied to Reinking.

 Police seized multiple items from his apartment including: a Remington rifle with a magazine, cartridges for different calibers of guns, two rifle scopes and gun cleaning equipment.
 Police also found three books on patents in the apartment, along with a sketchbook, two iPhones and a number of pieces of computer equipment, court records show.